jonathanballs/cowboy/README.md

   highest quality technical references I have worked with.
 The level of precision and attention to detail is unparalleled especially when debugging edge cases for specific CPU instructions or timing details.
+- [The Ultimate Game Boy Talk (33c3)](https://www.youtube.com/watch?v=HyzD8pNlpwI&t=2540s) An excellent talk from the chaos computer club conference.
+This is very useful when you are getting started and want to get a feel for the system.